jcvincentliu/Personal-Website/content/posts/Song translation - The Grand Land, Beyond.md

 Thinking back the day when I was standing before the gate in that 'alienated land',
 in my sighs, the feeling of lamentation emerged in my heart
 All this time, sun set and sun fell.
 Never changed.
+(*here, I personally think alienated is a word that better captures the meanings than distant*)

 This moment as I am gazing at my father's smile,
 Talking stopped without I even realized it.
 Silence is what remains.